musikzauberin/guacamole_versioncontrol/README.md

 - currently changing things on terminal with nano filename.txt
 - adding more stuff in here for the fun of it
+- adding stuff on git for git pull test